Read about the causes of nocturia - urinating more than 2 times per night - and ways to treat it.

 - Compression Stockings.
 Creating an effect similar to elevating your legs, these elastic stockings exert pressure against the leg while decreasing pressure on the veins.
 This allows fluids to be redistributed and reabsorbed into the bloodstream.

 Different medicinal options exist to alleviate and even treat nocturia.
 These may be used alone or combined with some of the behavioral modifications listed above, which has been proven to be more effective.
-A word of caution about medications: Used alone, studies have confirmed that the medication works only as long as it is taken.
-Once off the medication, relapses are quite common.

 - Darifenacin.
 This medication relieves bladder spasms and treats overactive bladder.